vzubarieva/Parks-Lookup.Solution/README.md

 ## Description

 An API for state and national parks.
 The API is able to list state and national parks.

-API is included full CRUD functionality and pagination.
+This API is included full CRUD functionality and pagination to make sure responses are easier to handle.

 ![project-screenshot](SweetAndSavory/wwwroot/img/Screenshot.png)